sapegin/washingcode-book/manuscript/book.md

 “Write once, read seven times” is a variation of a famous Russian proverb “Measure seven times, cut once”.
 Meaning we read code more often than we write it so it makes more sense to optimize for the ease of reading than the ease of writing.

 This book is going to be opinionated, but you don’t have to agree with everything I’m saying, and that’s not the goal of the book.
 The goal is to show you one of the possible paths, mine, and inspire you to find your own.
 These techniques help me to write and review code every day, and I’ll be happy if you find some of them useful.
-I would be glad to hear about your experiences.
+Let me know how it goes.

 The book will probably be most useful for intermediate developers.
 If you’re a beginner, you’ll likely have enough of other things to think about.
 If you have decades of experience, you can probably write a similar book yourself.
 Anyway, I’d be happy to hear your feedback.